 Caginli reveals that what he appreciated the most about the residency was the time to think.
 “I found different views in my work,” he says.
 Working far away from it all offered him peace, space and the opportunity to focus on his work.
 Caginli points out that it was also important to talk to other artists and share experiences with them.
 At the Saari Residence, he began to work on an installation made from fabric and dealing with militarism and the climate.
 “I use different kind of camouflage patterned fabrics to create a world map with them.
 Main theme is climate in the context of militarism.
 How does militarism evaluate the climate?
 Or how does militarism occupy the nature after the human?” says Caginli, pondering this work still in the making.

 After two months at the Saari, the AR residency continues with a period in Helsinki, which for Caginli meant a month at Villa Eläintarha.
-After that, he has worked in the AR – Safe Haven Helsinki programme at the HIAP Helsinki International Artist Programme residency on the historical fortress island of Suomenlinna in Helsinki.
-The HIAP residency will continue until August.
-In Helsinki – and particularly at HIAP – Caginli has been extremely happy with the opportunities the residency offers to make contact with other artists: ”HIAP is a great place for meeting other artists.
+After that, he has worked in the AR (Artists at Risk) – Safe Haven Helsinki programme, curated by Perpetuum Mobile.
+The residency will continue until mid-October.
+In Helsinki – and particularly at HIAP in Suomenlinna – Caginli has been extremely happy with the opportunities the residency offers to make contact with other artists: ”HIAP is a great place for meeting other artists.
 There is a very good circulation for that.
 All the time new artists and guests are coming.”

 In addition to the residencies, Caginli is also working on Perpetuum Mobile’s Pluriversity project, which organises workshops for children and young people, encouraging them to reflect on ways to create a city together First, the children will discuss together, share their ideas.
 After that, they start to produce their city of their imagination and ideas with clay,” Caginly describes the project.